 (Skräddargränd 2A, 111 27)

 The winners: Meatballs of game – These “Swedish” meatballs are made with deer (JA, deer!) and pork, served with buttery mashed potatoes, cucumber slices, tomato wedges, and Swedish-famous lingonberries.
-Don’t forget to get a lick of their creamy chanterelle mushroom soup.
+If you don’t eat much meat like my human, you can get a lick of their creamy chanterelle mushroom soup.

 Eat LOTS and walk LOTS.
 Enjoy one of the world’s greatest cities!
 Need tips on how to stay healthy on your trip to Stockholm?
 Get your paws over to my Healthy Travel Tips section!